 Has your business identified Mexico as an ideal target market for global expansion?
 You’re not alone.
 Our international media buying practice represents many brands in their market entry into the Mexico market.
-Along the way, we’ve gathered innumerable Mexico advertising resources and insights.
+Along the way, we’ve gathered innumerable Mexico advertising resources.

-The purpose of excellent media buying is to support brand business growth.
+These resources serve a variety of purposes on various steps in the process of entering the Mexico market.
+Our philosophy is that excellent media buying serves to support brand business growth.
 That includes acquiring customers profitably and raising brand awareness longterm.
-All media investment should be accountable to the bottom line.
-So it’s crucial that, when sizing up the Mexico market – or any other – that brands ensure the effort is set up for success.
+So it’s crucial that, when sizing up the Mexico market – or any other – that brands ensure the effort is set up for success with proper planning.

 - WorldBank Database, Mexico gathers essential datasets on Mexico’s population of 130MM, including life expectancy, GDP, and more.
 This may seem overly-simplistic (or too “big picture”) for actionable Mexico market media planning and buying.
 Yet this data is useful in two ways.
 The first is for sizing markets and budgeting accordingly within the Mexico market.
 The second use is tailoring local pricing for new entrants to the Mexico market.
 Its data explores average earnings, and inflation trend considerations impacting the spend power per citizen.